 IV Ketamine Infusions at Relief Mental Health

-Evidence shows that intravenous (IV) infusions with ketamine have the same positive therapeutic effect as treatment with the nasal spray SPRAVATO®, which contains esketamine.
-The benefits are the same – symptom relief for several complex mental health disorders – but treatment sessions work differently.
-Since response to ketamine varies with each individual patient, we create the optimal treatment plan – including infusion dosage and schedule – and consider other factors like how a patient responds to their initial ketamine sessions.
+At Relief Mental Health, we work closely with each patient to assess their specific needs and identify their unique treatment goals.
+Since response to ketamine varies with each individual patient, we create an optimal treatment plan – including infusion dosage and schedule – and consider other factors like how a patient responds to their initial ketamine sessions.

 Off-label use of IV ketamine is indicated for: